oduwsdl/warrick/README.md

 * Perl libraries: HTML::TagParser, LinkExtractor, Cookies, Status, and Date, and the URI library

 ## Installation
-Running ./INSTALL at the command line should install these dependencies.
+Run ./INSTALL at the command line to install Warrick's dependencies.

 To test the installation, run ./TEST.
 This will recover a web page and compare it to a master copy.

 For information on running Warrick, run at your command line:
  `perl warrick.pl --help`

-This version of Warrick has been redesigned to reconstruct lost websites from the Web Infrastructure using Memento.
-(For more information on Memento, please visit http://www.mementoweb.org/.)
+This version of Warrick has been redesigned to reconstruct lost websites from the Web Infrastructure using [Memento](http://www.mementoweb.org/).

 ## Recovery Process Details